LLNL/thicket/docs/thicket_structures.rst

 Thicket Components
 =======================
 A thicket object is a flexible data model that enables the structured analysis of unstructured performance data.
-Thicket enables a study of different performance dimensions by linking the dataframes through primary and foreign keys, as shown in the entity relationship diagram below.
-The four components of thicket are the call tree, performance data, metadata, and aggregated statistics.
+The four components of thicket are the call tree, performance data, metadata, and aggregated statistics, as shown in the figure below.

 .. figure:: images/Table-Tree-Revised-gradien.png
   :width: 600

-|
+  :align: center

+  Figure 1: The four components of the thicket object.

 Performance Data
 =======================
 The performance data table is a multi-dimensional, multi-indexed structure with one or more rows of data associated with each node of the call tree.
 Each row associated with a node of the call tree represents a different execution of the associated call tree node.
 Below is an example of a performance data table stored in a thicket object.
+TODO: Table and tree need to match

 .. figure:: images/ensembleframe.png
   :width: 600
+  :align: center

+  Figure 2: Example performance data table in thicket.

 |
 The performance data's call tree structure can be seen below with corresponding nodes.
 This structure extends to both the